MS in Biomedical Sciences with Emphasis in Veterinary Medicine and Surgery

 • Completion of all graduate work attempted at MU with a GPA of 3.0 or better.

 • A minimum of 30 semester hours of graduate credit in Veterinary Medicine and Surgery (VMS) courses, including at least 15 hours of graded, 8000-level course work.
 No more than 40% of the 30-hour credit requirement can be satisfied by Research, Readings, and Problems courses.

 • As part of their program of study during their enrollment in the Veterinary Medicine and Surgery graduate degree program, graduate students must receive a passing grade (i.e., C or better) from an approved graduate-level experimental design or statistics course.
 Following a request by the student's major advisor, this requirement may be waived by the departmental graduate studies committee for those students who have successfully completed a similar course previously.

 • All VMS graduate students must submit a report of progress and plans regarding their degree program to the Departmental Graduate committee by April 30 of each year they are enrolled in the program.
 This report must be derived from the outcome of at least one annual meeting of their graduate degree committee and must be signed by their major advisor.
-The Annual Review of Graduate Student Progress will be used by students and committees to satisfy these requirements.
+An annual survey will be used by students and committees to satisfy these requirements.
 The Departmental Graduate committee will review all reports and will schedule meetings with students and their advisors if deficiencies are noted.
 Failure to comply may result in disqualification of the student.
 The major advisor will be disqualified from receiving internal discretionary grant funds during the following calendar year.

 • Completion of a thesis describing original investigative research completed by the candidate.
 Detailed guidelines for preparation of the thesis are available through the MU Graduate School.